Studio: Issues Reporting

-The Issues Report details the most recent issues tracked during the time period selected on the analytics page.
+The Issues Report details the most recent issues tracked during the time period selected on the analytics page of the flow.

 Step: The step number where the issue was experienced.